proglang/ldgv/README.md

 ### Web Page

+A prebuilt version is available in the `browser-support` directory.

 To build the webpage the [nix package manager](https://nixos.org/nix/) is required, preferably with a binary cache set up as described [here](https://github.com/obsidiansystems/obelisk/blob/master/README.md).